 “Review of Kant’s Moral Metaphysics, edited by Benjamin Lipscomb and James Krueger, de Gruyter, 2010,” in The Philosophical Review 122 (4) (2013): 651–657.

 Presentations (All presentations and talks are invited unless noted otherwise.
-Due to climate concerns, I have started to limit my academic air travel in recent years.)
+Due to climate concerns, I have limited my academic air travel significantly in recent years.)